DaveVED/tastingswithtay-iac/README.md

 This `IaC` could also be forked, and used to support any `3 tier` application you wanted to host on `AWS`.

+## CI
+The IaC is supporting using AWS `CI` features, the functionality incudles.

+- [x] CodePipeline as a wrapper for the IaC pipeline.
+- [x] GitHub source (need to have tokens configured), with a hook setup for pushes to the a `develop` branch.
+- [x] CodeBuild to package build & package the 'lambads' and the `IaC` foundational components.
+- [x] Deploy stage to create/update the CloudFormation templates.

+You can provison this pipeline uisng the `./lib/pipeline-iac/iac_pipeline.yaml` file, if you'd like.

+#### How the Foundation Components work
+#### Branching Stratergy
+#### Supporting your react pipeline

 ## Bootstraping the Data
 When the infastruce is first spun up, you should bootstrap the `dynamdodb` database, and `s3` asset bucket with the intial data needed to support basic functionality.
 The can be done using the `init_dump.py` script.
 This will.